-For example, in the past, there was weak cross-sectoral coordination amongst the lead institutions, the Forestry Commission and the Ghana Cocoa Board.
+1 sectorial ( https://reddsis.fcghana.org/documents.php ) at the 10% - 5% coordination National and landscape levels, and Ghana's capacity to = 5% implement this programme has further improved. discount For example, in the past, there was weak cross- sectoral coordination amongst the lead institutions, the Forestry Commission and the Ghana Cocoa Board.
 This has now changed as evidenced by the coordination required to design and implement this programme as well as the Forest Investment Program (FIP).
-Moreover, The CEOs of the FC and Cocobod sign the framework agreements with the HMBs (refer to appendix 4)

-Another evidence is the key roles played by the various stakeholders to produce Ghana's first monitoring report (section 9.2)

-The complexity of the institutional and implementation arrangements for coordinating, verifying, receiving and disbursing ER payments at a programmatic scale of this size is a challenge for the GCFRP.
+Moreover, The CEOs of the FC and Cocobod sign the framework agreements with the HMBs (refer to appendix 4) Another evidence is the key roles played by the various stakeholders to produce Ghana's first monitoring report (section 9.2) The complexity of the institutional and 1 implementation arrangements for coordinating, verifying, receiving and disbursing ER payments at a programmatic scale of this size is a challenge for the GCFRP.
 This is being mitigated with the procurement of the consultancy to develop fund flow mechanism in line with the Benefit Sharing Plan (ToR of consultancy in Annex 6 of BSP).
-By the consultancy end date, the HIA accounts will have been set up for at least four HIAs (Juabeso/Bia, Kakum, Asutifi-Asunafo, Sefwi-Wiawso) with significant progress on Governance structures also completed within same timeframe.

-Again, as indicated in the BSP, by the end of year 2021, Hotspot Implementation Committees would have been formed in at least four HIAs mentioned.
+By the consultancy end date, the HIA accounts will have been set up for at least four HIAs (Juabeso/Bia, Kakum, Asutifi-Asunafo, Sefwi- Wiawso) with significant progress on Governance , , , , , , , , , , , , , , , , , , , , structures also completed within same timeframe.
+Again as indicated in the DSD, buths and afver 2004 Again, as indicated in the BSP, by the end of year 2021, Hotspot Implementation Committees would have been formed in at least four HIAs mentioned.
 This would enhance implementation at the HIA level.

-Overall, the coordination across natural resource-related agencies (environment, forestry, agriculture, cocoa, water, minerals, and energy) at the local and national levels combined with: (i) the complexity of monitoring requirements for performance-based carbon finance; and (ii) the complexity of orchestrating hundreds of thousands of land-users to act toward common goals of forest conservation and climate-smart cocoa agriculture is acknowledged to be a medium risk.
+Trout of the triple in premeritation at the triple tevels Overall, the coordination across natural resource- related agencies (environment, forestry, agriculture, cocoa, water, minerals, and energy) at the local and national levels combined with: (i) the complexity of monitoring requirements for performance-based carbon finance; and (ii) the complexity of orchestrating hundreds of thousands of land-users to act toward common goals of forest conservation and climate-smart cocoa agriculture is acknowledged to be a medium risk.